Crosley Portable Record Player

 Using Generative AI

 There are a lot of different chat bots that are becoming popular like Perplexity and ChatGPT.
 While it is fun to see what the AI algorithms come back with, I have really enjoyed using generative AI to produce images.
-I have used Crayion, Stable Diffusion, and more recently Gemini’s Bard image generator.
+I have used Craiyon, Stable Diffusion, and more recently Gemini’s Bard image generator.

 Vinyl Record With Floral Growth